BLaurent/littlewebcorner_old/content/post/update_1.md

 so good.
 I forget a lot less, I work less but since things are way better organize I end up doing more.
 Is that awesome!
 I hope, I can keep doing those rigourous planning session...

+#Job Update
 As side note in mid 2021, someone decided that my whole team was not needed anymore.
 Thank you dear financial department and share holders.
 Did this bad news worried me, well not that much I got two very good job proposal in less than three months.